noramurakozy/SDA_web/index.md

 **Species**

+TODO: fix image ticks that are hidden
-The data contains 571 species across 180611 trees, from which the 10 most common types are the following:
+The data contains 571 species across 180611 trees, from which the **10 most common types** are the following:

 <table>
 	<tbody>